ericniebler/stl2/review/2010808 Batavia review.md

 CC (Drive-by): The specialization of `readable_traits` is unnecessary given the specialization of `iterator_traits`. [struck]

+Group: Squash all [counted.iterator.ops] subclauses to one ginormous section.
+[Rearrange subclauses in the style of the working draft.]

 [counted.iter.const]
 WB: "and conversions" but conversion are elsewhere.
 [Merge [counted.iter.op.conv]]